PromptLock-Custom-Node/Flowise/README.md

-# Flowise Custom Node – Pre-Process Prompts via `/v1/analyze`
+# Flowise Custom Node – Pre-Process Prompts via PromptLock Node

 This project provides a custom Flowise node that pre-processes prompts or text by sending them to the `/v1/analyze` API.